TSX, Toronto

 tsx aug 20 2011

 Today’s Star carried a very interesting article by one of our most respected independent technical analyst.
-The message conveyed is that the TSX is now primed for the next bull leg up, having completed an initial 5-wave sequence from the lows and then a three wave correction into the most recent lows.
+The message conveyed is that the is now primed for the next bull leg up, having completed an initial 5-wave sequence from the lows and then a three wave correction into the most recent lows.
 The article even quotes the “Elliott Wave Principle” , a book written by Frost and Prechter that is often considered the bible of EW.

 I believe the analysis, and therefore the conclusion is incorrect.
 Here are a few (definitely not exhaustive! ) of the major points;